 SYMPTOMS POSSIBLE CAUSES WHAT TO DO Engine turns over but fails to start or starts with difficulty 1.
 No fuel to the engine Check the tank level.
-Check for possible clogging of fuel line, item 4.
-2. Flooded engine Remove wet spark plugs, turn ignition to OFF and crank engine several times.
-Install clean dry spark plugs.
+Check for possible clogging of fuel line, item 4. with difficulty 2.
+Flooded engine Remove wet spark plug, turn ignition to OFF and crank engine several times.
+Install clean dry spark plug.
 Start engine following usual starting procedure.
-If engine continues to flood, see your dealer.
+If engine continues to flood, see your authorized dealer.
 3. Spark plug/ignition Check that emergency cut-out switch is at the upper position (ON) and the tether cut-out switch cap is snapped over the receptacle.
 Check for fouled or defective spark plug.
-Dis- connect spark plug wire, unscrew plug and re- move from cylinder head.
-Reconnect wire and ground exposed plug on engine cowl, being careful to hold away from spark plug hole .
+Disconnect spark plug wire, unscrew plug and remove from cylinder head.
+Reconnect wire and ground exposed plug on engine cowl, being careful to hold away from spark plug hole.
 Follow engine starting procedure and check for spark.
 If no sparks appear, replace spark plug.
-If trou- ble persists, contact your dealer.
-Clogged fuel line (water or dirt) Remove and clean the fuel filter.
-Change filter cartridge if necessary.
+If trouble persists, contact your authorized dealer.
+Clogged fuel line (water or dirt) Change fuel filter if necessary.
 Check condition and connections of fuel lines.
 Check the cleanliness of fuel tank.
-5. Carburetor Contact your dealer for repair.
-6. Too much oil in fuel See the dealer for oil injection pump adjustment.
+5. Carburetor Contact your authorized dealer for repair.
+6. Too much oil in fuel See an authorized dealer for oil injection pump adjustment.
 7. Engine timing Engine timing may be incorrect or out of adjustment.
-Contact your dealer.
+Contact your authorized dealer.
 8. Engine compression Running with a lean fuel mixture may produce excessive engine wear resulting in poor engine compression.
-If this occurs, contact your dealer at once.
-Engine will not turn manually 1.
-Seized engine In the case of a seized engine contact your dealer.
+If this occurs, contact your authorized dealer at once.

-SYMPTOMS POSSIBLE CAUSES WHAT TO DO Engine lacks accelera- tion or power Fouled or defective spark plug Check item 3 of "Engine turns over but fails to start or starts with difficulty" Clogged fuel line (water or dirt) Check fuel line condition.
+SYMPTOMS POSSIBLE CAUSES WHAT TO DO Engine does not turn manually 1.
+Seized engine In the case of a seized engine contact your authorized dealer.
+Engine lacks acceleration or power Fouled or defective spark plug Check item 3 of "Engine turns over but fails to start or starts with difficulty".
+Clogged fuel line (water or dirt) Check fuel line condition.
 (See item 4 of "Engine turns over but fails to start or starts with difficulty").
-3. Carburetors Contact your dealer.
+3. Carburetor Contact your authorized dealer.
 4. Ignition First check item 3 of "Engine turns over but fails to start or starts with difficulty".
-If the ignition system still seems faulty, contact your dealer.
-5. Engine If unable to locate specific symptoms, contact your dealer.
+If the ignition system still seems faulty, contact your authorized dealer.
+5. Engine If unable to locate specific symptoms, contact your authorized dealer.
 Engine continually backfires 1.
 Faulty spark plug Check item 3 of "Engine turns over but fails to start or starts with difficulty".
-2. Overheated Carburetor set too lean, contact your dealer.
-3. Engine timing incorrectly set Contact your dealer.
+2. Overheated Carburetor set too lean, contact your authorized dealer.
+3. Engine timing incorrectly set Contact your authorized dealer.
 Snowmobile cannot reach full speed 1.
 Drive Belt Check for damaged or worn drive belt.
 Replace if necessary.
 2. Incorrect track adjustment Check track tension and alignment.
 Readjust to specifications.
 (See Maintenance Section).
-3. Engine Check item 1 to 5 of "Engine lacks acceleration or power."
-4. Pulley misaligned Contact your dealer.
+3. Engine Check item 1 to 5 of "Engine lacks acceleration or power".
+4. Pulley misaligned Contact your authorized dealer.